trollLemon/CPlus-palette/README.md

 Or if you are on linux, you can install it using the package manager of your choice.

-You will need to have [ImageMagick](https://imagemagick.org/index.php) installed on your system aswell.
+You will need to have *[ImageMagick](https://imagemagick.org/index.php)*, and the X11 headers installed on your system aswell.

 *(Without this package, CImg will not be able to identify the file types of the images.)*